 - You can claim the allowance accrued through compensation payments if your company zeroes out its taxable income.
 The tax law limits annual deduction to the amount of income taxable.

 - Boost the limit of your business income, which should include that accrued from your active businesses.

 - Maximize business percentage if claiming allowance for assets partially utilized for non-business reasons.

 - Larger Deductions for ‘Heavy’ SUVs according to Section 179

-If you opt to deduct annual expenditure as opposed to using standard mileage allowance, take note of an appreciably large tax advantage if owning heavy-duty vans, pickups and SUVs.
+If you opt to deduct the annual expenditure as opposed to using standard mileage allowance, take note of an appreciably large tax advantage if owning heavy-duty vans, pickups, and SUVs.
 These vehicles have gross vehicle weight rating or GVWR of over 6,000 pounds from the manufacturer and are viewed as “trucks” for purposes of taxation.

-Such heavy-duty vehicles depreciate more rapidly than regular passenger vehicles, when used intensively for business purposes.
+Such heavy-duty vehicles depreciate more rapidly than regular passenger vehicles when used intensively for business purposes.